Calculatorbudy Official Logo

 2. The Joint Life and Last Survivor Expectancy Table (Table II)

 This table is used only if your spouse is your sole primary beneficiary for the entire year and is more than 10 years younger than you.
-Because this table factors in the longer combined life expectancy of a couple with a large age gap, it yields a higher divisor and a significantly lower RMD.
-If you qualify for this, ensure you consult a tax professional to calculate your lower payment.
+Because this table factors in the longer combined life expectancy of a couple with a large age gap, it yields a higher divisor and a lower RMD.
+If you qualify for this, consult a tax professional to calculate your exact payment.

 3. The Single Life Expectancy Table (Table I)

-This table is generally used by beneficiaries of inherited IRAs, not by original account owners.
+This table is generally used by beneficiaries of inherited IRAs rather than original account owners.

-Missing a deadline is one of the most common and costly mistakes retirees make.
+Missing a deadline is a common and costly mistake.

 • Subsequent Years: For all years after your first, the deadline is strictly December 31st.

 RMDs are treated as ordinary income.
 This means they are taxed at your marginal income tax rate, not the lower capital gains rate.
-RMDs can increase your taxable income significantly, which might trigger other costs, such as:
+RMDs can increase your taxable income significantly, which might trigger other costs like higher tax brackets, Social Security taxation, and Medicare IRMAA surcharges.

-While you cannot avoid RMDs entirely, there are strategies to mitigate their tax impact.
+While you cannot avoid RMDs entirely, there are strategies to help manage their tax impact.

-A QCD allows IRA owners aged 70½ or older to transfer up to $105,000 (indexed for inflation) directly from their IRA to a qualified charity.
+A Qualified Charitable Distribution allows IRA owners aged 70.5 or older to transfer funds directly from their IRA to a qualified charity.
 This distribution counts toward your RMD but is excluded from your taxable income.
-Unlike a standard charitable deduction, you do not need to itemize to benefit from a QCD.
-This is often the most effective way to lower Adjusted Gross Income (AGI) for retirees.
+You do not need to itemize to benefit from this, making it an effective way to lower your adjusted gross income.

-You can use a portion of your IRA funds (up to $200,000, indexed for inflation) to purchase a QLAC.
-The money in the QLAC is removed from your RMD calculation until the annuity payments begin (which can be delayed up to age 85).
+You can use a portion of your IRA funds to purchase a Qualified Longevity Annuity Contract.
+The money in the contract is removed from your RMD calculation until the annuity payments begin.
 This defers taxes to a later date.

 Roth Conversions